Updated: March 18, 2023

 Our Zicasso travel specialists plan thousands of multi-country trips to Australia and New Zealand, and we have a wide selection of sample itineraries that include both.

-Besides a trip to Australia and New Zealand, you can easily visit other destinations in the South Pacific, like Bora Bora and Fiji, from Australia.
+Besides a trip to the two countries, you can easily visit other destinations in the South Pacific from Australia, like Bora Bora and Fiji.

-From fine dining in Sydney to road trips along the Great Ocean Road, swimming in the Great Barrier Reef, and stargazing in Uluru, this list showcases the top things to do:
+From fine dining in Sydney to road trips along the Great Ocean Road, swimming in the Great Barrier Reef to stargazing in Uluru, this list showcases the top things to do:

 As one of the world's natural wonders, the Great Barrier Reef is a bucket-list experience.
 The coral formations are breathtaking, you can discover rare marine species, and there are sensational scuba-diving spots to explore.
 You should, if time allows, visit the Great Barrier Reef at least once.